Register

 Apply visible labelling to all digitally enhanced images

-The CPRs and ASA CAP Code require that marketing materials not mislead consumers.
+The DMCC Act and CAP Code require that marketing materials not mislead consumers.
 Add clear labels such as 'Virtually Staged' or 'Digitally Enhanced Image' to each modified photograph.
-The label should be visible at all sizes the image might be displayed—on Rightmove, Zoopla, and printed particulars.
+The label should be visible at all sizes the image might be displayed.

 Tip: Use a watermark positioned in the lower portion of the image where it won't be cropped by portal thumbnail generators.